pavelliavonau/cmakeconverter/README.md

 ```
 # To link dependencies already compile
 -DBUILD_DEPENDS=OFF
-# To set output debug to x86
+# To give target Debug.
+If not set Release will be default.
--Dx64=OFF
+-DCMAKE_BUILD_TYPE=Debug
 ```

 **Generators :** you can specify which Makefile you want generate, during makefile generation :